CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-10-python2_controlflow.md

 - IF ELSE

-Adding an else to your statement allows the computer to decide what to do based on the conditional.
+Adding an else to your statement allows the computer to decide what to do when the conditional is False.

 {% highlight python %}
 if logical condition == True: